All Is Well (2011 film): Plot

-The film deals with a pair of young, teen-aged sisters, the sixteen years old Aida and the seventeen years old Maria, escaping Angola to live in Lisbon, Portugal during 1980, in order to escape the Angolan civil war of that era.
+The film deals with a pair of young, teen-aged sisters, the sixteen-year old Aida and the seventeen-year old Maria, escaping Angola to live in Lisbon, Portugal during 1980, in order to escape the Angolan civil war of that era.

 The pair make it to Lisbon, where life proves to be harsh for the two African women.
 They have a hard time adapting to their new country and its customs and culture, but then a tragic event changes their lives once again.